jo-robles/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](https://github.com/jo-robles/MechaCar_Statistical_Analysis/blob/53438846dfcec90810ffedfa5d1cc6b5c4474938/Resources/Images/lot_summary.PNG)

-Now that we have a clear picture of what our samples look like, we can investiage the following question:
+Now that we have a clear picture of what our samples look like, we can investigate the following question:

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?